1880s Bufford Ice Skating Trade Card Set and Checklist

 One of the earliest and most popular recognized hockey cards comes from this Bufford trade card set.

-Both cards include a small number 317 or 817 in one of the corners, as well as the Bufford name.
-A smudge on the first digit makes determining the exact number difficult.
-Both cards have color illustrations of ice skaters – one shows an ice hockey scene while the other pictures a pig on the ice pulling an ice skater.
-The latter is scene less frequently but the ice hockey card is generally considered to be the more valuable, often selling in the $100-$200 range.
+All three cards include a small number 817 in one of the corners, as well as the Bufford name.
+While the topics are different, they all have color illustrations of ice skaters.
+The most popular card in the set is the aforementioned hockey issue shown here.
+A second card pictures a pig on the ice pulling an ice skater.
+The third known card depicts ice fishing with ice skaters in the background.
+The latter two cards are seen less frequently but the ice hockey card is generally considered to be the more valuable, often selling in the $100-$200 range.

 Regarding the hockey card, the color picture on the front of the cards shows several men playing a game of ice hockey.
 Collectors will notice the use of a ball instead of a puck and that is because early forms of the sport and variations of it used a ball instead of a puck.
 Despite that, it is generally considered to be a hockey card by most.